Masters (Coursework)

 Are you calm under pressure?
 Have you always wanted to help people while working in fast-paced and ever-changing environments?
 The Master of Paramedicine is an exciting, new postgraduate qualification delivered through The University of Notre Dame's School of Medicine.
 This program will prepare you for a career in emergency services and healthcare.
 The blended delivery mode allows flexibility with online study and practical skills blocks on campus.
 This program will undergo assessment for accreditation by the Paramedicine Board of Australia in 2025.

-It's an exciting time for paramedicine, as a fast-evolving health profession with demand from primary care, rural health and industrial health services.
-Our Master of Paramedicine program will develop paramedics for the future, with a detailed overview of Australian ambulance services' required knowledge, skills, and professional attributes.
+Why study this degree?It's an exciting time for paramedicine, a fast-evolving health profession with demand from primary care, rural health and industrial health services.
+The two-year entry to practice Master of Paramedicine will develop paramedics for the future with the required knowledge, skills and professional attributes of paramedicine.
+Graduates will have broad industry-based experience in hospital, primary healthcare and ambulance jurisdictional services.

-This program is specifically aligned to the professional capabilities for registered paramedics, as governed by the Australian Health Practitioner Regulation Agency (AHPRA).
+This program is specifically aligned to the professional capabilities for registered paramedics, as governed by the Australian Health Practitioner Regulation Agency (Ahpra).
 The program also adheres to the legislation governing paramedic practice, the Health Practitioner Regulation National Law.

 Students must complete seventeen (17) compulsory courses for a total of 425 credits.
 These are listed below: